Prof. Malcolm A.H. MacCallum

 Current status

-Emeritus Professor of Applied Mathematics, Queen Mary, University of London
+Emeritus Professor of Applied Mathematics, Queen Mary University of London, since 2009

 Director, Heilbronn Institute for Mathematical Research, and